 I recommend rearranging her cage so it is all new to her and that will help distract her from being too comfy and wanting to raise a family.

-Overall, our handling our birds like children, stroking and petting them only serves to arouse them and start their urge to lay.
+Overall, the handling of our birds like children, stroking and petting them only serves to arouse them and start their urge to lay.
 We have to restrict our petting to their heads.

 Is she also getting 10-12 hours of undisturbed darkness each night?
 A cage cover or a light blanket is a good start.
 Or move her to a sleeping cage at night in a quiet, dark room and bring her back out during the day.